eoas-ubc/eoas_tlef/docs/april30_agenda.md

 # Agenda notes for April 30 zoom

 ## Introductions
-Including round-the-table introductions, and who's who for the comming few months?
+Including round-the-room introductions, and who's who for the coming few months

 ## The view from 1995